meri-imperiumi/handbook/docs/systems/electrics.md

 #### Deploying the hydrogenerator

-- [ ] Turn on the hydrogenerator controller (switch on the rear bulkhead starboard of the companionway)
+- [ ] Turn on the hydrogenerator controller (switch in the navigation console in the cockpit)
 - [ ] Untie the hydrogenerator control rope and lower it gently into water
 - [ ] Tie the control rope so that the generator is upright
+    - [ ] The generator will produce a bit more if slightly off-center out of the turbulent water from the rudder
 - [ ] Check from controller app or VictronConnect that hydrogenerator is producing power

 **Note: stow the hydrogenerator when batteries are full**